 The Food Bank, according to its Articles of Association, does not intervene directly on those assisted, but operates indirectly, giving its support to accredited charities active in the area.

-Proposing organisation: Banco Alimentare del Piemonte Non-Profit Organisation
+Name of the proposing entity: Banco Alimentare del Piemonte Non-Profit Organisation

 Starting Date: 01/01/2018